A Nobody's Way Up to an Exploration Hero: Characters

 A demon summon rewarded to Kaito after killing a silver slime.
 Unlike the more reserved and nurturing Syl, Luceria is blunt and at first bemoans being the summon of Kaito.
 Like other summons, she requires the crystals dropped by monsters, but she has a habit of always asking for more crystals despite her workload.
-Her character has dark hair and also resembles an older child.
+She has dark hair and resembles an older child.
 Kaito eventually gives her the nickname Luce.
 Her skills involve strong fire magic and disintegrating ability.